hamzava/stm32-bldc-drive/README.md

  - IRF3205 N-Channel MOSFET Half-Bridges
  - Bootstrap High-Side Supply Topology

-The objective was to implement manual commutation for a sensorless BLDC motor using complementary PWM outputs from the MCU’s advanced timer (TIM1), with register-level control.
+The objective was to implement manual commutation for a sensorless BLDC motor using complementary PWM outputs from the MCU’s advanced timer (TIM1), with register-level control and control the motor using it's BEMF.

 This prototype focused on: